pcmasuzzo/pcmasuzzo.github.io/pages/i-got-up.md

 # I GOT UP

 Welcome to the "I GOT UP" project.
 I started this project around june 2025.
-The philosohy behind it is that "**today is today**" and that only this moment really matters.
+The philosophy behind it is that "**today is today**" and that only this moment really matters.

 I explain the project in [this newsletter](https://paolamasuzzo.substack.com/p/oggi-e-oggi).
 In short, I reproduced the [I GOT UP](https://flashbak.com/creativity-from-boredom-and-routine-on-kawaras-i-got-up-postcards-1968-1979-418177/)